Cliff Sims

 Clifton David Sims is an American entrepreneur, author and former senior White House and United States Intelligence Community official.
-He served as Special Assistant to the President and Director of White House Message Strategy, and later as Deputy Director of National Intelligence during the Trump Administration.
+He served as Special Assistant to the President and Director of White House Message Strategy, and later as Deputy Director of National Intelligence during the first Trump Administration.
 Team of Vipers, a memoir of his time serving in the White House, was a New York Times bestseller.

 Personal life and education

 Sims grew up in a deeply religious household and is the son and grandson of Baptist ministers.

 He was a college basketball point guard and received an Associate of Arts degree from Enterprise-Ozark Community College and a Bachelor of Arts degree from the University of Alabama.

 Sims and his wife, Megan, adopted a son from Colombia.

 Career

 Yellowhammer News

 Sims founded Yellowhammer News, an influential Alabama-based, politically conservative news organization consisting of YellowhammerNews.com, a daily radio show, and a syndicated radio news network, with Sims serving as chief executive officer.

 According to The Atlantic, Sims "broke high-profile state politics stories," including a series of investigative pieces that ultimately led to the resignation of Alabama Governor Robert Bentley.

 In August 2015, Sims interviewed then-presidential candidate Donald Trump on his radio program ahead of Trump's Mobile, Alabama campaign rally.

 Sims later took a leave of absence as CEO of Yellowhammer to join the Donald J. Trump for President campaign as a communications advisor based in Trump Tower.
 He did not return as CEO after Trump's election, but rather sold his ownership stake in the company upon accepting a position in the White House.